 Please see the YARNS page for this information.

-We have handwoven scarves from 5 different local weavers – all unique, many in Fall and Winter colors (but wear them year-round).
+We have handwoven scarves from several local weavers – all unique, many for year-round wear.
 We also have shawls (sometimes blankets and throws), table runners, hot pads, placemats, and small rugs.
-This is a small store with a small selection in some cases (don’t expect 20 colors of placemat sets), but it’s definitely worth a look!
+This is a small store with a small selection in some cases, but it’s definitely worth a look!

-Socks: Cynthia Herbert (Moonshine Design at Keldaby) – local mohair hand-dyed socks
+Socks: Cynthia Herbert (Moonshine Design at Keldaby) – local mohair hand-dyed socks; Woodcock Farm alpaca socks and felt boot or slipper liners